ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 we're going to learn how OPC UA server stores data and provide access to it.
 Also we'll show you how you can organize the access data by using ASNeG OPC UA Stack.

-Some basic conceptions related with the topic were described in :ref:`hello_world`.
+Some basic conceptions related to the tutorial were described in :ref:`hello_world`.
-It'd be easier to understand the topic if you take a look at this document before.
+It'd be easier to understand the following text if you take a look at this document before.

 You can download the source code of the tutorial from :download:`here <data_access_example.zip>`.